andyman929/ProjectEulerCpp/README.md

 # ProjectEulerCpp
- Solutions to project euler problems in c++
+ Solutions to Project Euler problems in C++

+ Single console app built to run all of them.